smothiki/Replicasystem/src/README.txt

   request, chain and generates the request and chain objects.

 structs/request-config.go (replicasystem/src/commons/structs/request-config.go)
-  This file deals with generating requests according to probability .
-It takes probability of a request type and adjusts the number of various requests according to the probabity and maxrequests = 20
+  This file generates a request list according to config file.
+It reads queries from a query file.
+If there are not enough queries, it generates queires randomly based on the probabilities read from config file.

 utils.go (replicasystem/src/commons/utils/utils.go)
   Various utility functions that generates random UUIDs , utility functions that